 Kent Paterson, US-Mexico, is a freelance journalist who covers the southwest of the United States, the border region and Mexico and director of Frontera Norte-Sur.
-He is an analyst for the Americas Program.
+He is a regular contributor to the CIP Americas Program.

 Tony Phillips, Argentina, is an Irish ecological economist living in Buenos Aires.
 He specializes in Ecological concerns for international finance and in Latin American regional integration.
 He is an analyst and translator with the Americas Program.
 He also edits the multilingual magazine: DensidadRegional.org Tony is a researcher and journalist on trade and multinational finance, and a translator and analyst for the Americas Program.
 Much of Tony’s work is published at Project Allende.

 Marta Sanchez Soler, Mexico, is a binational (Mexico-USA) migrant’s rights advocate and activist, founding member and executive director of Movimiento Migrante Mesoamericano.
 She is a member of MIREDES International, Parlamento Migrante, Migrants Rights International, Red de Defensores de Derechos Humanos, LULAC, and promotes integration of struggles throughout the American Continent.
 She has translated and writes for the Americas Program.